zemian/firepage/readme.md

 is embedded inside the `index.php` in order to keep the goal of a single page application.

 For styling we use [Bulma CSS](https://unpkg.com/bulma).
 It's access through `unpkg.com` CDN directly.
-If you don't want to have to have external internet access dependency, then simply download it and replace the `<link>` tag element in the `index.php` file.

 We also use [CodeMirror](https://unpkg.com/codemirror) to enhance Editor and syntax highlight.